 More than eight billion animals means over eight billion mouths to feed – not an easy job.
 But what do they eat, and where does it come from?

-The answer is worryingly simple – it's a lot of soy, and mostly from South America.
+The answer is worryingly simple – it's a lot of soy, mostly from South America and increasingly also from the US.

 EU countries import so much to feed their factory farms, it's the equivalent, weight-wise, of 13 elephants arriving in the bloc every single minute.
-That's 23.4 million tons every year, with Brazil, Argentina and Paraguay supplying the bulk.
+That's 36.1 million tons every year, with the US, Brazil, Argentina and Paraguay supplying the bulk.
 Meanwhile, just 2.5 million tons are produced domestically.

 And these elephants have destructive footsteps.
 Feeding European farm animals means huge, soy monocultures in South America, leading to communities being forced off their land and massive deforestation.